arendst/Tasmota/README.md

 - Status messages have been expanded
 - UDP syslog messages can be filtered on program name starting with ```ESP-```
 - The button can send a different MQTT message defined with ```buttontopic```
-- In addition to Smartconfig a Wifi manager is also available
+- Initial Wifi setup by user_config.h, Serial, Smartconfig, Wifi manager or WPS config
 - A web server provides control of Sonoff and contains a firmware upload facility
 - Support for Electrodragon controlling relay 1 by button 1
 - Support for DHTxx on GPIO14 or DS18B20 on GPIO04 temperature sensors as used in Sonoff TH10/TH16